richardbaihe/openai_GPT/README.md

-# Langauge model pretraining for NLU
+# Langauage model pretraining for NLU
 Training with multi-gpu on multi-machines with **CCC** platform.

 Examples: